HeliosSoftware/analytics-on-fhir-2025/README.md

 - **Continuity of Care**: Outpatient providers may lack essential diagnostic information
 - **Resource Utilization**: Follow-up testing may be duplicated unnecessarily

-This demonstration uses SQL on FHIR ViewDefinitions to identify and analyze pending laboratory results at patient discharge, providing actionable intelligence for quality improvement initiatives.
+This demonstration uses SQL on FHIR ViewDefinitions to identify and analyze laboratory results that were issued after patient discharge, providing actionable intelligence for quality improvement initiatives.

 ### Analytics Approach

 We'll use two complementary ViewDefinitions:

-1. **DiagnosticReportAtDischargeView**: Identifies individual lab reports that were not finalized by discharge time
+1. **LabObservationView**: Extracts laboratory observations with timing and encounter references
-2. **EncounterPendingLabCountView**: Aggregates pending lab counts per encounter for population-level analysis
+2. **EncounterView**: Extracts encounter timing information for discharge analysis

+By joining these views, we can identify labs that were issued after discharge time - representing tests that were pending when the patient left.

 ## Prerequisites